A TOWN BUILT ON STEEL, LOVE, AND A PINT OF WINE

 Here are his 2 mates who talked to me about how hard the steel situation has been for the town, and how TATA's takeover company 'British Steel' hasn't won anyone over yet.
 When Andy went to the bar I discovered that these two fellas were actually not his mates but had simply met him that day and really taken to him, they then gave me a look that implied he might be crazy - but I think the look meant 'crazy in a loveable way'.

 That night I went to Cafe INDIEpendent for an art show and music night called "Who do you think you Art?" that had been organised by an amazing team of volunteers at Cafe INDIE alongside young curators Kathryn Spence and Connor Greenberg.
 It's here that I would say I made my greatest discovery.
 I was really eager to ensure that my project wasn't just about older men (apologies to the lads above), just because theirs is a collective voice that gets heard an awful lot already.
-It was this awareness that got me interested in meeting young people in the area, but I had no idea that what I would actually find is that SCUNTHORPE HAS AN AMAZING YOUNG MUSIC SCENE.
+It was this awareness that got me interested in meeting young people in the area, but I had no idea that what I would actually find is that Scunthorpe has a really great young creative scene.

 I was seriously blown away by these young talents that I had not seen coming.
-I also made a gang with the youth and we all got drunk together as this truly talented piano player called Sammy John-cook did an uninterupted not-stopping-for-a-second performance, all whilst a drunk comedy genious called Melvin did a hillarious dance routine to match every track.
+I stuck around and we all got drunk together as this truly talented piano player called Sammy John-cook did an uninterrupted not-stopping-for-a-second performance, all whilst a drunk comedy genius called Melvyn performed a hilarious dance routine to match every track.

-I never thought I had a 'girl who turns up to parties on her own' vibe, but it turns out I do- and it really paid off.
+I never thought I had a 'girl who turns up to parties on her own' vibe, but it turns out I do - and it really paid off.
 The team at Cafe INDIEpendant and the young creatives involved in the event made me feel so welcome.
-It was like I’d hit the jackpot - a creative community without a scrap of pretence or exclusiveness, one that was open to new ideas and new people.
+It was like I’d hit the jackpot - a creative community without a scrap of pretense or exclusiveness, one that was open to new ideas and new people.

-Kathryn Spence, the joint curator of the event, had so much sass - as did her best friend Jem.
-The two of them are pretty much my idols and I wanted to be in their gang so bad.
+Kathryn Spence, the joint curator of the event, had so much sass - as did her best friend Jem, the two of them are pretty much my idols.

 Kathryn's co-curator and boyfriend Connor did an amazing job and I'm certain that when the two of them looked at each other their pupils actually became shaped like love hearts.
 It's the kind of young love you always dream of having before you're met with the stark reality of a floppy haired teen dream who you will spend the next 5 years fancying after he snogged you for an hour at a party then ignored you on MSN messenger the next day :(

-Call me cupid, but I also sensed a blossoming young romance between the two stars of the show: Melvin and Jem.
+Call me cupid, but I also sensed a blossoming young romance between the two stars of the show: Melvyn and Jem.
 Basically, there was a whole lot of love.

-The next day I met Shaffi, a charismatic taxi driver who had that rare quality of being able to relentlessy make fun of a total stranger (AKA me) and come off from it as a total charmer.
-Shaffi has been living in Scunthorpe for 20 years and in that time has married, divorced and done a whole bunch of living.
-He was really enthusiastic when I told him I'd like to come back and interview him - I wouldnt be surprised if shaffi was actually working as a full time National Treasure Hunter as you are reading this post.
+The next day I met Shaffie, a charismatic taxi driver who had that rare quality of being able to relentlessly make fun of a total stranger (AKA me) and come off from it as a total charmer.
+Shaffie has been living in Scunthorpe for 20 years and in that time has married, divorced and done a whole bunch of living.
+He was really enthusiastic when I told him I'd like to come back and interview him - I wouldn't be surprised if Shaffie was actually working as a full time National Treasure Hunter as you are reading this post.
 My work here is done.

-I was tempted to end the post there in a terrible pun and cliffhanger moment combo, but pretty much everyone I know on Facebook will have probably seen my Fb appeal for Shaffi online, and so you'll know that I learnt his name via a Scunthorpe local who rates him just as much as I do.
+I was tempted to end the post there in a terrible pun and cliffhanger moment, but pretty much everyone I know on Facebook will have probably seen my Fb appeal for Shaffie online, and so you'll know that I learnt his name via a Scunthorpe local who rates him just as much as I do.
 Also are cliffhangers even a thing anymore?
 Can anyone really do them justice quite like Ponyboy did in The Outsiders?